cncf/glossary/content/en/event-streaming.md

 Picture a service broadcasting everything it does to all other services.
 Each activity taken by a service is referred to as an event, hence event streaming.
 For example, the Netflix service in charge of registering user movie choices might "broadcast" an event communicating something like: "User X selected movie Y."
-The message is now "out there" for the Netflix service in charge of pulling the movie from the database to pick it up.
+The message is now "out there" for another service to further process that information.
+For example to retrieve the selected movie from a database and stream it to the users device.

 ## Problem it addresses